-I. PURPOSÉ AND PARTIES
+I. PURPOSE AND PARTIES

-The Federal Communications Commission (Commission) and the Universal Service Administrative Company (USAC) (USAC and the FCC are collectively referred to herein as the "Parties") enter into and agree to comply with this Memorandum of Understanding (MOU) to facilitate the efficient management, oversight, and execution of the Commission's federal universal service program, also known as the Universal Service Fund (USF).
-This MOU is not intended to and does not in any way limit the Commission's authority over the USF or the USF Administrator.
-The Commission is responsible for the effective and efficient management and oversight of the USF, including USF policy decisions.
-USAC is responsible for the effective administration of the programs, including collecting contributions and administering the disbursement of program support, producing timely and relevant data and analysis to inform the Commission in its policy-making and oversight of the USF, sharing information with and educating stakeholders to promote successful participation in the USF programs, and advising the Commission on the operational requirements and challenges of implementing proposed and adopted Commission rules.
+The Federal Communications Commission (Commission or FCC) and the Universal Service Administrative Company (USAC) (USAC and the FCC are collectively referred to herein as the "Parties") enter into and agree to comply with this Memorandum of Understanding (MOU) to facilitate the efficient management, oversight, and execution of the Commission's federal Universal Service Fund (USF) and its supported federal USF programs (i.e., High Cost, Lifeline, Rural Health Care, Schools and Libraries, and Connected Care Pilot Program).
+This MOU is not intended to and does not in any way limit the Commission's authority over the USF, the USF programs, or USAC.
+The Commission is responsible for the effective and efficient management, administration, and oversight of the USF and the USF programs, including policy decisions, rules, and regulations.
+Under FCC oversight, USAC is responsible for the effective management of the USF and the USF programs, including collecting contributions and administering the disbursement of program support, producing timely and relevant data and analysis to inform the Commission in the Commission's policy-making and oversight of the USF and the USF programs, sharing information with and educating stakeholders to promote successful participation in the USF programs, and advising the Commission on the operational requirements and challenges of implementing proposed and adopted Commission rules and policies.

-This MOU includes the USAC Confidential Information Use and Disclosure Agreement (Attachment A) (USAC Confidentiality Agreement).
+This MOU includes the USAC Confidentiality Agreement (Attachment A) (USAC Confidentiality Agreement).
 The Parties may update the MOU to include additional attachments, as appropriate, from time to time.
 Any such attachments will be incorporated herein by reference and made a part of this MOU.